A little peek into our Islamic History activity – Our Awesome Prophets #HomeMadressaTjannah

 Download the activity:

-This template is arranged to make it easier to print the three sets of cards on different coloured pages
+This template is arranged to make it easier to print the three sets of cards on different coloured pagesor

-This template is arranged as: Prophet, Quran Ayaah and Lesson for each Prophet for each individual personality8
+This template is arranged as: Prophet, Quran Ayaah and Lesson for each Prophet for each individual personality